pananton/busrpc-spec/busrpc.md

 ```

 This method may be used in the following way:
-* user "A" signs in to application and subscribes to a method's `user::send_message` value endpoint with the `receiver` parameter equal to "A" (i.e., to `chat.user.send_message.<topic-wildcard-any1>.A.<topic-wildcard-anyN>`)
+* user "A" signs in to application and subscribes to a method's `user::send_message` value endpoint with the `receiver` parameter set to "A" (i.e., to `chat.user.send_message.<topic-wildcard-any1>.A.<topic-wildcard-anyN>`)
 * user "B" calls `user::send_message` with `receiver` set to "A"
-* this call endpoint `chat.user.send_message.B.A.<eof>` matches user "A" value endpoint, so user "A" receives the message and replies to it
+* endpoint `chat.user.send_message.B.A.<eof>` of this call matches user "A" value endpoint, so user "A" receives the message and replies to it
 * user "B" receives a reply indicating that message is delivered

 ### `Static`

 `Static` is an empty predefined structure, which designates method as static.
-The following method is part of an example application API and is used to create new users.
+The following method is part of an Chat application API and is used to create new users.
 The method is defined as static to emphasize the fact that user (and corresponding object) does not exist at the moment the method is called.

 ```
 // ./api/chat/user/sign_up/method.proto